Tag: Flamingo Patrol

 Callia and Nora are ready to head up for breakfast

 Hoppers reported to the dining hall at 7 am to get everything set up.
 Hoppers set the table, bring the food to the tables (we eat family style).
-Each table seats eight, and so our … Read the rest
+Each table seats eight, and so our troop gets TWO TABLES!
+(They’re not both full.)
+Our hoppers are waiting for us when we get sent in.

 Troop 222 Scouts are ready to go to Ransburg for summer camp!